Kaleidoscope

 Fight or flight?

 Where do you draw the line?
 Do you fight for it?
 Or do you let go?
 I look at the ones that fight a losing battle, and I pity them, for not seeing the futility of it all.
 I look at the ones that fight and win, and I admire them, and wish I could have the same courage.
 I look at the ones who let go, and admire them for their bravery in sacrificing their self in the process.
-I look at the ones that let go, and pity them, because they
+I look at the ones that let go, and pity them, because they will be forgotten in the aftermath.
+So, who wins?
+The fighter?
+Or the one that lets go?

 (May 14, 2007)